finbourne/lusid-sdk-csharp/sdk/docs/PortfoliosApi.md

             var apiInstance = new PortfoliosApi(Configuration.Default);
             var scope = scope_example;  // string | The scope of the portfolio to list the properties for. var code = code_example;  // string | The code of the portfolio to list the properties for.
-Together with the scope this uniquely              identifies the portfolio. var effectiveAt = effectiveAt_example;  // string | The effective datetime at which to list the portfolio's properties.
+Together with the scope this uniquely              identifies the portfolio. var effectiveAt = effectiveAt_example;  // string | The effective datetime or cut label at which to list the portfolio's properties.
 Defaults to the current LUSID system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to list the portfolio's properties.
 Defaults to return the latest version of each property if not specified. (optional)

             try